chrisgoringe/cg-image-picker/README.md

 I'm going to look into allowing more than one selection to be passed through, [as suggested here](https://github.com/chrisgoringe/cg-image-picker/issues/1) but no promises.

+(update - there's an experimental node now, designed for use with Fabric, that allows two sets of multiple choices of latents - and lets you accumulate between runs.
+WIP.)

 ## Latent Chooser

 If you want the rest of your workflow to start with the latent instead, use the `Latent Chooser`